pymupdf/PyMuPDF/docs/quad.rst

       :type: :ref:`Point`

-   .. attribute:: isConvex
+   .. attribute:: is_convex

       *(New in version 1.16.1)*

-      True if every line connecting two points of the quad is inside the quad.
-We in addition also make sure here, that the quad is not "degenerate", i.e. not all corners are on the same line (which would still qualify as convexity in the mathematical sense).
+      Checks if for any two points of the quad, all points on their connecting line also belong to the quad.

       :type: bool

-   .. attribute:: isEmpty
+   .. attribute:: is_empty

       True if enclosed area is zero, which means that at least three of the four corners are on the same line.
 If this is false, the quad may still be degenerate or not look like a tetragon at all (triangles, parallelograms, trapezoids, ...).

       :type: bool

-   .. attribute:: isRectangular
+   .. attribute:: is_rectangular

       True if all corner angles are 90 degrees.
 This implies that the quad is **convex and not empty**.